Homeless mother of boy found dead in day care van needs help

-FORT LAUDERDALE, Fla. - Two-year-old Noah Sneed's family is heart broken.
-They trusted Ceressa's Day Care & Preschool in Oakland Park with his safety and they are now having to plan his funeral.
+FORT LAUDERDALE, Fla. - Noah Sneed's family is heart broken.
+They trusted Ceressa's Day Care & Preschool in Oakland Park with the 2-year-old's safety and are now having to plan his funeral.

 The Broward Partnership for the Homeless is helping Noah's mother, Chanese Sneed.
 On her Facebook page, Sneed listed she worked as a cashier at Burger King and attended Florida Atlantic University.